dalouille/chinese-flash/README.md

 A lightweight, mobile-friendly sentence browser for language learners.
 No accounts, no algorithms, no pressure — just random exposure to the language, one sentence at a time.

-(it was made using claude ai (sonnet 4.6), i dont take credit for any of the code )
+(it was made mostly using claude ai (sonnet 4.6), i dont take credit for any of the code )

 ## What it is